zuplo/docs/docs/articles/dev-portal-auth0-auth.md

 - **Enable Authentication**: Checked
 - **Provider**: `auth0`
-- **Authority**: This is your Auth0 domain (i.e. `my-company.us.auth0.com`) in
-  URL format like `https://my-company.us.auth0.com/`. _The trailing slash is required._
+- **Authority**: This is your Auth0 domain (for example `my-company.us.auth0.com`) in URL format like `https://my-company.us.auth0.com/`. _The trailing slash is required._
 - **Client ID**: The client ID of the Auth0 application that was created in the earlier steps.
-This is a string of letters an numbers. _The Client ID is not a secret value._
+This is a string of letters an numbers. _The Client ID isn't a secret value._
 - **Audience**: This is the value for `identifier` that you set when creating the Auth0 API earlier.